 The default settings of Cloudways hosting environment and Breeze are satisfactory, but there is always a room for improvements.
 Let’s optimize and configure Breeze settings to see how well it performs on a WordPress website.

 Breeze is a very easy to configure WordPress cache plugin.
-I have just enabled the minification, grouping, and added CloudwaysCDN as the CDN provider.
+I have just enabled the minification, grouping, and browser caching.
 The below results shows the power of the best hosting for WordPress along with an efficient caching plugin.

 Doesn’t the results look impressive?
 Give Cloudways a try and then migrate your existing WordPress based website to Cloudways, configure the Breeze, and see the improved results of your WordPress website.
 Don’t forget to share your testing results in the comment section below.